Lesson Horses

 Take a look at our current generation of lesson horses!
 These are the saints that make up our lesson program.
 We are blessed with a fantastic group of lesson horses!

 Zach is a 2000 Quarab gelding.
 Zach is a great intermediate lesson horse.
 He is more forward moving than our beginner horses but pretty reliable otherwise.
-He is the go-to for teaching kids to jump for the first time and happily totes kids around at dressage shows as well!
+Zach retired in 2023 and is enjoying the retirement he deserves!

 Jack is a 2001 TB gelding.
 Jack was Allison’s first horse and holds a special place in her heart.
 Jack is now retired from the lesson program and living the life of luxury at a friends farm.

 Lil’ Bita Lena, aka Italy, is a 2000 Quarab mare.
 Italy is Allison’s personal horse, but has recently moved into the lesson program as well.
-She is doing a superb job as an intermediate lesson horse and has become quite steady and reliable.
+She has quickly become a go-to beginner horse, which is something Allison never thought would happen!

 Unlimited Shock and Awe, aka Shock, is a 2003 Morgan gelding.
 Shock is our other beginner lesson horse.
 He is quiet and steady and has very smooth gaits which make him fantastic for those just learning to ride.
 He is our go-to canter horse and teaches all riders how to canter for the first time.